-Most boot camps in Bethesda, MD on their own will not address family issues but simply return a somewhat more compliant teen to the same home situation in which he was struggling.
-Then he will return to old habits.
-For this reasons, boot camps in Bethesda, MD are a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+Most boot camps in Bethesda, Maryland on their own will not address family issues but simply return a somewhat more compliant teen to the same home situation in which he was struggling.
+Boys who attend boot camps are more likely to return to old habits.
+In fact, boot camps in Bethesda, Maryland are a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 - Caring staff and mentors who provide positive role models and individual mentorship, not simply breaking teens down.

 - Biblical teaching and spiritual focus, to help teens discover the true source of lasting heart change.

 - Counseling, to help teens address issues and replace destructive patterns with healthy new choices.